hyosung11/Launch-School/Courses/JS129/Interview/study_guide20220623.md

 ### 4. Implicit and Explicit Execution Context

 The execution context -- or **context** -- is a concept that refers to the **environment** in which a function executes.
-In JavaScript, it most commonly refers to the current value of the `this` keyword.
+In JavaScript, it most commonly refers to the current value of the `this` keyword, sometimes called its `this` binding.
 When we talk about the execution context of a function or method call, we're talking about the value of `this` when that code executes.
 The context depends on *how the function or method was invoked*, not on where the function was defined.

 There are two basic ways to set the context when calling a function or method: